JeffreyZhuang/Autopilot-documentation/README.md

 - **FLIGHT:** Execute manual and auto modes

 **Manual Modes**
-- **MANUAL:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to servos.
+- **DIRECT:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to servos.
 No sensor feedback is used.
 - **STABILIZED:** The pilot directly commands the roll and pitch angle.
 Thrust is directly set by the pilot.

 **Auto Modes**